 Veritable Michael — a podcast opera

 Despite early critical success, Michael Field quickly faded into obscurity after the revelation in the press by Robert Browning that Michael was not a man at all.
-Opera scenes, sound design and guest interviews combine in this podcast to explore the life and work of Katharine and Edith and their struggle with Victorian patriarchy.
+Opera scenes, sound design and guest interviews combine in this podcast to explore the life and work of Katherine and Edith and their struggle with Victorian patriarchy.